 A feral cat is unsocialized, one not raised in captivity.
 Unaccustomed to humans, a feral cat will avoid contact with people.

 Feral cats are everywhere.
 You can go years without seeing a feral cat because they are generally nocturnal, but they're there!
-They survive on rodents, insects, and handouts (discarded food).
-No one put the cats there.
-Feral cats are the generational offspring of abandoned, unsterilized neighborhood family pets and are part of the ecosystem.
+They survive on rodents, insects, and handouts (or discarded food.)
+No one put the cats there – they are the generational offspring of abandoned, unsterilized neighborhood family pets and are part of the ecosystem.

 You cannot simply "relocate" the cats.
 Feral cats are naturally territorial.
 Attempts at relocation do not work because the cats have strong homing instincts.
 Also, when cats are removed from an area, through whatever means, other feral cats simply move in to replace them, known as the "vacuum effect."

 Most university campuses employ a "managed" protocol for their feral cats.
-Cats in managed programs are spay/neutered and vaccinated.
+Managed programs are normally staffed by volunteers from the campus, and are dedicated to TNR – Trap-Neuter-Return – spay/neutering and vaccinations, as well as providing food.
 This controls the numbers of cats with proven methods.
-Managed programs are the most humane, effective, and "green" approach.
-Managed programs are veterinarian approved.
+Veteran-approved managed programs are the most humane, effective, and "green" approach.

-Our 18 different feeding stations help us manage the feral cats on campus.
+Feeding stations help us manage the campus cats.
 Spay/neuter efforts depend on the cats being at a certain place at a certain time.
-In addition to keeping the cats as healthy as possible, feeding programs help us to regulate that timing.
+In addition to providing a regular place to monitor the cats for optimal health, feeding programs help us to regulate TNR timing.
+Over the years since the program’s inception, we have reduced the population by half to about 50.

 Feral cats are not candidates for adoption.
-Feral cats differ from friendly, owned neighborhood stray cats.
-Feral cats are unapproachable by humans.
-While we have several cats on campus that are so used to students they are quite friendly, most of our cats have no interest in bonding with humans.
+Ferals differ from friendly, neighborhood stray cats.
+They are largely unapproachable by humans.
+While a few campus cats have become habituated to students and are quite friendly, most have no interest in bonding with humans.